 2) complex hallucinations of people, objects and landscapes.
 These can vary from benign to quite alarming - for example, some people report seeing ‘snakes crawling out of people’s heads’ others see children in Victorian dress.

 Charles Bonnet syndrome hallucinations can be very detailed, and much clearer than the person’s everyday vision.
 The images appear very suddenly, lasting for just a few minutes or in some cases, several hours.
 The condition can cause huge distress to people who experience it, and can greatly impact on quality of life.
 The hallucinations may happen less often as time goes on.

 People experiencing the hallucinations will usually know that what they are seeing is not really there.
 Other senses, such as smell, hearing, taste and touch are not affected.

 Charles Bonnet syndrome can happen to people with good mental health who have no history of psychiatric problems.
 Usually, people with CBS are aware – or can learn to recognise – that what they’re seeing isn’t real even though it’s very vivid.

 How is Charles Bonnet Syndrome treated?

 It may also be helpful to talk to family or friends and to your GP or eye doctor, especially if the hallucinations are getting in the way of day to day life.
 Medications may help if the hallucinations are distressing.
 There may also be some simple practical things to do when they start such as changing the lighting or what you are doing at the time.
 Eye movements can help stop a troubling hallucination while it occurs.

-Approved by Dr Dominic ffytche, King’s College London
+Approved by Prof Dominic ffytche, King’s College London